 Steve Starks, CEO

-As employees of the Larry H. Miller Group, we have been given the challenge to think differently about our jobs/roles and innovate.
-We'll share ideas, videos and stories of innovation from around the Group to help inspire ideas and action.
+As employees of the Larry H. Miller Company, we have been given the challenge to think differently about our jobs/roles and innovate.
+We'll share ideas, videos and stories of innovation from around the company to help inspire ideas and action.

 Have something to share?
 Just send us a note.